Moesif/moesif-envoy-plugin/README.md

 3. Run the command `docker-compose up -d`

 You can modify the `Dockerfile-envoy` and `envoy.yml` for use with your live application.

+If you want to use `https`, please do the following -
+1. Add your Moesif Application Id to `envoy-https.yml`
+2. Expose port `"8443:8443"` in `docker-compose.yaml`
+3. When running the envoy, use `envoy-https.yaml` file.
+Change last line to `CMD ["/usr/local/bin/envoy", "-c", "/etc/envoy-https.yaml", "-l", "debug", "--service-cluster", "proxy"]` in `Dockerfile-envoy`

 ## Configuration options